cancel icon

 When to see a doctor

 If your back pain is persistent, affects your daily activities, or worsens despite changing your posture or using a standing desk, see your GP or a specialist.
-Red flags that warrant assessment include:
+Red flags that warrant prompt assessment include:

 • Pain that wakes you at night or is worse in the morning